 - - - - -

-Course Number CLNS CLNS 653 Duration: 4 weeks
+Course Number CLNS 653 Dur ation: 4 weel ٢S

 Credit Type Sub-l nterns ship

 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block Х Х Х Х Х Х Х Х Х Х
+X = Offered in Block Х Х Х Х Х Х Х Х Х Х Х Х Х

 of Students per Block 1

-Faculty Evaluator(s) Carol Carolyn Muller, MD
+Faculty Evaluator(s) Emily Emily Wu, MD

 Prerequisites: Ye Yes All Phase II Clerkships

-Accepts Visiting Students No No
+Accepts Visiting Students No

 Accepts Off-Cycle Date requests No

-Add/Drop Policy Add: 45 Da y ys  Dro p: 45 [ Days Othe er:
+Add/Drop Policy Add: 45 Da y /S Dro p: 45 E Days Days Other:

-Clerkship Contact: Emily Emily Gibbons EBGibbons@salud.unm.edu 505-272-6525
+Clerkship Contact: Emily Gibbons EBGibbons s@salud.unm.edu Dsalud.unm.edu 505-272-6525

-Prior Approval Required: Prior Approval Required: YES - Must submit Add Form after Phase III schedules are released
+Prior Approval Required: YES - Must submit Add F orm af ter Pha ase III s chedu les are releas ed

-This rotation will provide its student the unique opportunity of comprehensive care for the Gynecologic Cancer patient.
-This student will actively participate in techniques of diagnosis and cancer treatment, including surgical management, radiation therapy, chemotherapy, therapeutic and supportive care clinical trial management and palliative care.
-In addition, the student will learn techniques in delivering bad news and end of life transitioning.
+This rotation will provide its student the unique opportunity to participate in the comprehensive care of the Gynecologic Cancer patient.
+This student will actively participate in techniques of cancer diagnosis and treatment, including surgery, radiation therapy, chemotherapy, therapeutic and supportive care, clinical trials and palliative care.
 Cancer risk assessment including genetic predisposition and cancer prevention strategies will also be taught.

 The primary objective of this sub-internship experience is to learn globally about the field of Gyn-Oncology and the common sense individualized approach to caring for women with gynecologic malignancies.
-At the end of the rotation, the student should be able to understand the primary principles of cancer care, goals of therapy, risk/benefits and quality of life assessment related to cancer care and treatment management and compassionate care to the dying patient.
-Students should also understand the general facts about the main gynecologic malignancies including ovarian, cervical, and endometrial cancer and understand risk factors, screening and prevention modalities, diagnostic workup, and general basics for treating these malignancies.
+At the end of the rotation, the student should be able to understand the primary principles of cancer care, goals of therapy, and aligning treatment options with patient goals.
+Students should understand the general facts about the main gynecologic malignancies including ovarian, cervical, and endometrial cancer and understand risk factors, screening and prevention modalities, diagnostic workup, and general basics of staging and treating these malignancies.

 This typically is a rigorous but rewarding clinical rotation.
 The student will act at the sub-intern level under the direct supervision of senior residents, fellows, advanced practitioner providers (APP) and faculty.
 The student is expected to participate as a full member of the Gyn Oncology team and will have increasing technical experiences as the rotation and individual competencies progress.
 The student will be assigned inpatients and will be expected to make daily rounds, collect data and interpret and formulate treatment plans.
+The patient will have experience managing the inpatient services including interpreting diagnostic studies, managing consults, counseling patients, and working on complex discharges.
 In addition, students will experience outpatient services and will be taught techniques such as diagnostic colposcopy, tumor biopsies, and proper preoperative workup of the patient with an anticipated gynecologic malignancy.
-Students will also have the opportunity for one-on-one teaching with the faculty while managing patient care within the weekly outreach clinic in Santa Fe.
-Some weekend rounding experience is offered for students wishing to expand their opportunity. .
-Based on considerations surrounding COVID-19, schedules, opportunities and clinical exposure may need to be amended and may be different for different blocks.
-Rather than trying to predict the unpredictable, we will plan for typical objectives and tailor the experience as needed for each block during the 2020-2021 academic year:
+Depending on the COVID situation, students may also have the opportunity for one-on-one teaching with the faculty while managing patient care within the weekly outreach clinic in Santa Fe.
+Weekend rounding opportunities are not required, but available to interested students..
+Based on considerations surrounding COVID-19, availability of this Sub-I and specific schedules for each sub-I may vary across blocks.
+Rather than trying to predict the unpredictable, we will plan for typical objectives and tailor the experience as needed for each block during the 2021-2022 academic year: